elastic/terraform-okta-aws/README.md

-# Okta AWS
+# Okta AWS Terraform Modules

 ![CI](https://github.com/elastic/terraform-okta-aws/workflows/CI/badge.svg)

 This repo contains Terraform modules for setting up/connecting AWS account(s) with an Okta AWS app.
-A Terraform Module refers to a self-contained packages of Terraform configurations that are managed as a group.
+A Terraform module refers to a self-contained packages of Terraform configurations that are managed as a group.

 Okta's integration with Amazon Web Services (AWS) allows end users to authenticate to one or more AWS accounts and gain access to specific roles using single sign-on with SAML.
 For a detailed explanation of Okta SSO setup with AWS, see the [Okta SAML 2.0 AWS Guide](https://saml-doc.okta.com/SAML_Docs/How-to-Configure-SAML-2.0-for-Amazon-Web-Service).